GWR Dean experimental locomotives: No. 9

-In 1884, it was rebuilt as a strange-looking 2-2-2 tender locomotive with outside Stephenson's valve gear.
-In 1890, it was rebuilt with more conventional double frames and inside valve gear similar in style to the Queen Class.
+In 1884, no. 9 was rebuilt as an unconventional 2-2-2 tender locomotive.
+Some of the old components were retained, such as the frames (suitably shortened), cylinders, outside Stephenson valve gear and driving wheels, but the round-top boiler and carrying wheels were new.
+The wheelbase was 18 ft 0 in.
+In 1890, it was again rebuilt, this time with more standard double frames, 7 ft 0 in driving wheels and inside valve gear similar in style to the Queen Class.
+The wheelbase was increased to 18 ft 3 in.
 In this guise it was named Victoria in honour of Queen Victoria.
+A Belpaire boiler was fitted in 1902, and the locomotive was withdrawn in 1905.

 No. 10

-A 2-2-2 locomotive that, as with number 9, was eventually rebuilt to be similar to the Queen class.
+A 2-2-2 locomotive built in 1886 that, as with number 9, was rebuilt in 1890 to be similar to the Queen class.
 In this latter guise it was named Royal Albert in honour of Prince Albert, husband of Queen Victoria.
+It was withdrawn in 1906.